 Also of interest is that Paradise has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 25.29% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Paradise is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Paradise is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Paradise doesn't have a public transportation system that people use for their commute.

-In terms of college education, Paradise is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Paradise have a bachelor's degree or advanced degree.
+The population of Paradise overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Paradise, 24.84% have at least a bachelor's degree.

-Paradise is a somewhat ethnically-diverse town.
 The people who call Paradise home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paradise residents report their race to be White, followed by Native American.
-Important ancestries of people in Paradise include German, English, Irish, French, and Dutch.
+Important ancestries of people in Paradise include English, German, Irish, Polish, and French.

 The most common language spoken in Paradise is English.
 Other important languages spoken here include Polish and Italian.